Driving Without a Valid License in Illinois

-In Illinois, driving without a valid license is a serious offense.
-Driving without a valid license is typically charged as Class B misdemeanor, which is a criminal charge, if you are caught driving under one of the three following scenarios:
+In Illinois, driving without a valid license is a serious offense with significant consequences.
+There are several possible reasons why you may not have a valid license, which will help determine the severity of the offense.
+Driving without a valid license is typically charged as Class B misdemeanor, which is a criminal offense, if you are caught driving under one of the three following scenarios:

 - If you were previously issued a driver’s license or permit, which has been expired for greater than one year; or

 - If you have never been issued a driver’s license or permit; or